mrbelowski/CrewChiefV4/CrewChiefV4/carClasses_readme.txt

 	"carClassEnum": this is the built in car class group.
 If this doesn't match, the app will assign this to UNKNOWN_RACE car group, with the params you specify
 	"pCarsClassNames": this is an array of pCars classnames. * or ? denote wildcards.
 The app searches for classes which have full matches before considering wildcards
 	"rf2ClassNames": as above, for rFactor2
-	"rf1ClassNames": as above, for rFactor1
-	"amsClassNames": as above, for Automobilista
-	"acClassNames": as above, for Assetto Corsa
+	"rf1ClassNames": as above, for rFactor1, AMS, GSC, FTruck, and other RF1 based games (the Reiza games) "acClassNames": as above, for Assetto Corsa
 	"raceroomClassIds": this is an array of integers or R3E class IDs "brakeType": can be "Carbon", "Ceramic", "Iron_Race" or "Iron_Road"